hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - product to prevent a hacker initiated a social engineering attack and stole username and passwords of some users within a company: <span style="color: #bb6600;">Cisco Duo</span>
   - mechanisms used to redirect users to a web portal to authenticate to ISE for guest services:<span style="color: #bb6600;">local web authentication & centralized web authentication</span>
   - reasons for implementing a multifactor authentication solution such as Duo Security provide to an organization: <span style="color: #bb6600;">flexibility of different methods of 2FA such as phone callbacks, SMS passcodes, and push notifications</span> and <span style="color: #bb6600;">secure access to on-premises and cloud applications</span>
+  - reason for `ip radius source-interface` command by adding a new switch onto the network and has configured AAA for network access control and the RADIUS authenticates to Cisco ISE but is being rejected: <span style="color: #bb6600;">Only requests that originate from a configured NAS IP are accepted by a RADIUS server</span>

 - Mobile Device Management (MDM)